Fans descend on Windsor for Harry and Meghan's lavish royal wedding

 The British remain broadly supportive of the monarchy albeit with a sense of mild irony about the pomp and pageantry that accompanies it, though many have deep respect for Elizabeth, after her 66 years of service.

-Harry, along with brother William and his wife Kate, are at the forefront of an effort to modernise the monarchy by talking openly about their innermost feelings.
+Harry, along with brother William and his wife Kate, are at the forefront of an effort to modernize the monarchy by talking openly about their innermost feelings.

 “It is just a maxim it is patently obvious the more you say, the more you can be examined,” royal historian Hugo Vickers said.
 “Everything moves on gradually but there are certain risks and there is a lot to be said for maintaining the mystique.”